albertllousas/simple-cqrs-with-es/readme.md

 - And more implications and complexities ... check [links section](#related-links) at the end, for more information about event sourcing.

-Coming back to our new domain, these are the events that we will handle:
+Coming back to our new domain, a todo-list lifecycle could be modelled as the following sequence of events:

 - `TodoListCreated`
 - `TaskAdded`